 - Eating, drinking, and reaching for objects in the car are other major distractions that pull drivers attention off the road in front of them.
 Parents should encourage their teens to stay alert at all times when driving.

-Contact our experienced Tulsa personal injury attorneys at Edwards Law Firm to discuss your auto accident injury today.
+Contact our experienced Tulsa personal injury lawyers in Tulsa at The Edwards Law Firm to discuss your auto accident injury.
 We provide an initial evaluation for FREE, and our attorneys only get paid when a recovery is made on your behalf.
+Schedule your free consultation today.